paudetseis/RfPy/docs/scripts.rst

       -O, --overwrite       Force the overwriting of pre-existing data.
 [Default False]

     Server Settings:
       Settings associated with which datacenter to log into.

-        -S SERVER, --Server=SERVER
+      -S SERVER, --Server SERVER
                             Specify the server to connect to.
 Options include:
                             BGR, ETH, GEONET, GFZ, INGV, IPGP, IRIS, KOERI, LMU, NCEDC, NEIP, NERIES, ODC, ORFEUS, RESIF, SCEDC, USGS, USP.
 [Default IRIS]
-        -U USERAUTH, --User-Auth=USERAUTH
+      -U USERAUTH, --User-Auth USERAUTH
                             Enter your IRIS Authentification Username and Password (--User-Auth='username:authpassword') to access and
                             download restricted data.
 [Default no user and password]

     Local Data Settings:
       Settings associated with defining and using a local data base of pre- downloaded day-long SAC files.

-        --local-data=LOCALDATA
+      --local-data LOCALDATA
                             Specify a comma separated list of paths containing day-long sac files of data already downloaded.
 If data exists for a seismogram is already present on disk, it is selected preferentially over downloading the data using the Client interface
       --no-data-zero        Specify to force missing data to be set as zero, rather than default behaviour which sets to nan.
+      --no-local-net        Specify to prevent using the Network code in the search for local data (sometimes for CN stations the dictionary name for a station may disagree with that in the filename.
+[Default Network used]
+      --save-Z12            Specify to save Z12 (un-rotated) components.
+[Default False]

     Event Settings:
-        Settings associated with refining the events to include in matching station pairs
+      Settings associated with refining the events to include in matching event- station pairs

-        --start=STARTT      Specify a UTCDateTime compatible string representing the start time for the event search.
+      --start STARTT        Specify a UTCDateTime compatible string representing the start time for the event search.
 This will override any station start times.
 [Default start date of station]
-        --end=ENDT          Specify a UTCDateTime compatible string representing the end time for the event search.
-This will override any station end times [Default end date of station] -R, --reverse       Reverse order of events.
+      --end ENDT            Specify a UTCDateTime compatible string representing the end time for the event search.
+This will override any station end times [Default end date of station] --reverse, -R         Reverse order of events.
 Default behaviour starts at oldest event and works towards most recent.
-Specify reverse order and instead the program will start with the most recent events and work towards older --minmag=MINMAG     Specify the minimum magnitude of event for which to search.
+Specify reverse order and instead the program will start with the most recent events and work towards older --minmag MINMAG       Specify the minimum magnitude of event for which to search.
 [Default 6.0]
-        --maxmag=MAXMAG     Specify the maximum magnitude of event for which to search.
+      --maxmag MAXMAG       Specify the maximum magnitude of event for which to search.
 [Default None, i.e. no limit]
-        --dts=DTS           Specify the window length in sec (symmetric about arrival time).
-[Default 120.]

     Geometry Settings:
-        Settings associatd with the event-station geometries
+      Settings associatd with the event-station geometries for the specified phase

+      --phase PHASE         Specify the phase name to use.
+Be careful with the distance. setting.
+Options are 'P' or 'PP'.
+[Default 'P']
-        --mindist=MINDIST   Specify the minimum great circle distance (degrees) between the station and event.
-[Default 30.]
+      --mindist MINDIST     Specify the minimum great circle distance (degrees) between the station and event.
+[Default depends on phase]
-        --maxdist=MAXDIST   Specify the maximum great circle distance (degrees) between the station and event.
-[Default 120.]
+      --maxdist MAXDIST     Specify the maximum great circle distance (degrees) between the station and event.
+[Default depends on phase]

     Parameter Settings:
       Miscellaneous default values and settings

-        --sampling-rate=NEW_SAMPLING_RATE
+      --sampling-rate NEW_SAMPLING_RATE
                             Specify new sampling rate in Hz.
-[Default 5.]
+[Default 10.]
+      --dts DTS             Specify the window length in sec (symmetric about arrival time).
+[Default 150.]
-        --align=ALIGN       Specify component alignment key.
+      --align ALIGN         Specify component alignment key.
 Can be either ZRT, LQT, or PVH.
 [Default ZRT]
-        --vp=VP             Specify near-surface Vp (km/s).
+      --vp VP               Specify near-surface Vp to use with --align=PVH (km/s).
 [Default 6.0]
-        --vs=VS             Specify near-surface Vs (km/s).
-[Default 3.6]
+      --vs VS               Specify near-surface Vs to use with --align=PVH (km/s).
+[Default 3.5]
-        --dt_snr=DT_SNR     Specify the window length over which to calculate the SNR in sec.
+      --dt-snr DT_SNR       Specify the window length over which to calculate the SNR in sec.
 [Default 30.]
+      --pre-filt PRE_FILT   Specify two floats with low and high frequency corners for pre-filter (before deconvolution).
+[Default None]
-        --fmin=FMIN         Specify the minimum frequency corner for SNR filter (Hz).
-[Default 0.1]
+      --fmin FMIN           Specify the minimum frequency corner for SNR and CC filter (Hz).
+[Default 0.05]
-        --fmax=FMAX         Specify the maximum frequency corner for SNR filter (Hz).
+      --fmax FMAX           Specify the maximum frequency corner for SNR and CC filter (Hz).
 [Default 1.0]

+    Deconvolution Settings:
+      Parameters for deconvolution

-        --twin=TWIN         Specify the source time duration for deconvolution (sec).
-[Default 30.]
+      --method METHOD       Specify the deconvolution method.
+Available methods include 'wiener', 'water' and 'multitaper'.
+[Default
+                            'wiener']
+      --gfilt GFILT         Specify the Gaussian filter width in Hz.
+[Default None]
+      --wlevel WLEVEL       Specify the water level, used in the 'water' method.
+                            [Default 0.01]

 ``rfpy_hk.py``